Katy Perry: Alcohol Abuse and How Therapy Changed Her Life

 At 32, Perry confessed to being the “black sheep” of her born-again Christian family.
 Her childhood was restrictive, regimented and dominated by religious censorship.
-In her family, Gospel was the only type of music she could listen to and television shows, such as those on MTV, were prohibited.
+In her family, Gospel was the only type of music she could listen to.
+On top of that, television shows, such as those on MTV, were prohibited.

-To escape her religious upbringing and re-educate her mind from a one-way thought process, Perry began singing to pop the bubble that got in the way of her living life to the fullest.
+To escape her religious upbringing and re-educate her mind from a one-way thought process, Perry began singing.
+Her singing helped her to pop the bubble that got in the way of her living life to the fullest.

 ‘I really want to be my authentic self, 100 percent.’